luktar/interview_excercise/README.md

 - adding DTO + Automapper instead returning entities directly from the repository / database
 - JWT / OAuth authorization for business users
 - Messaging can be done by separated service with the RabbitMQ queue in between or directly by SNS
-- logging should be done by Log4Net or NLog + Centry / DataDog / CloudWatch
+- logging should be done by Log4Net or NLog + Sentry / DataDog / CloudWatch
 - validation for API models
 - global exception handling
 - save files in remote drive e.g. S3